 Dr. Noren has been a local activist as well as advocating for changes in our national healthcare system for years.
 He has also been involved in the clean energy movement as well.
 He serves on the New York State Surrogate Decision Making Committee.

 Dr. Noren began as a Fracktivist, supporting a federal ban on Fracking since 2009.
 He has a modest following on Facebook under his ‘Federally Ban Fracking’ page and has attended many anti-fracking rallies and demonstrations over the years.
 This activism progressed to his joining the local Democratic committees.
-Over the years, he noticed that legislation to help with student loans, small business capital, women’s equality and more, was talked about but never passed by Senator Gillibrand.
+Over the years, he noticed that legislation to help with student loans, small business capital, women’s equality and more has been talked about but never passed meaningfully.

-Women deserve equal pay for the same jobs that men hold; instead of just talking about this as Senator Gillibrand does, he wants to actually enact legislation that will help on this issue.
+Women deserve equal pay for the same jobs that men hold; instead of just talking about this, he wants to actually enact legislation that will help on this issue.

 Dr. Noren writes a small medical column in his local community magazine and is involved with the opioid drug crisis, offering some unique insights to tackling this national emergency.

 You may be able to get college credit for interning